Token Sample Complexity of Attention: Introduction

 \section{Introduction}

-The remarkable success of Transformer models in natural language processing and beyond has been driven by attention mechanisms that can flexibly handle very long input sequences \citep{vaswani2017,devlin2018}.
-Recent large-context Transformers extend context windows from $100$K to $10$M tokens \citep{gemini15_2024, hooper2024kvquant}, allowing models to attend over entire books or codebases in a single forward pass.
-This trend raises fundamental questions about how attention mechanisms behave in the regime of extremely large sequences, and how much benefit is gained by providing ever more tokens as input.
-In this work, we introduce the notion of \emph{token sample complexity} to characterize the precision gained by feeding additional tokens into an already-trained attention model.
-Classical statistical sample complexity focuses on how a model's performance changes as the amount of training data increases.
-In contrast, we assume the transformer is already trained and examine a different asymptotic setting: for a fixed input distribution, we let the number $n$ of tokens in the context grow.
-As this input dimension $n$ increases, our objective is to understand how the resulting attention outputs behave in this limit.
-We quantify here how many tokens are required for the attention outputs to approach their limiting behavior as $n \to \infty$.
+The remarkable success of Transformer models has been driven by attention mechanisms that flexibly handle very long input sequences \cite{Vaswani17,Devlin19}.
+Recent large-context Transformers extend context windows from $100$K to $10$M tokens \cite{Reid24,Hooper24}, raising fundamental questions about how attention behaves in the regime of extremely large sequences, and how much benefit is gained by providing ever more tokens as input.
+In this work, we introduce the notion of \emph{token sample complexity} to characterize the precision gained by feeding additional tokens into an already-trained Transformer.
+Unlike classical sample complexity, which studies performance as training data increases, we fix the Transformer parameters and examine a different asymptotic regime: for a fixed input distribution, we let the number $n$ of context tokens grow.
+Our goal is to understand how attention outputs behave in this limit, and how many tokens are required to approach the limiting behavior.

 We formalize the infinite-token limit of a Transformer's self-attention as a continuous operator on probability measures.
-Following \citep{debieb2019, pevny2019}, we view a sequence of $n$ tokens as an empirical distribution $\hat{\mu}_n$ that approximates an underlying token distribution $\mu$.
-We define the attention mechanism in the limit of infinitely many tokens as an operator $\Gamma$ acting on $\mu$, providing a continuous reference that finite-$n$ attention approximates.
-This measure-theoretic perspective was pioneered by \citep{sander2022} and extended to study Transformers as interacting particle systems \citep{lu2019, geshkovski2023a,geshkovski2025bams,castin2025,BurgerEtAl25, bruno2025metastable,zimin2025,chen2025}.
+Following \cite{DeBie19,Pevny19}, we view a sequence of $n$ tokens as an empirical distribution $\nu_n$ that approximates an underlying token distribution $\nu$. \cref{fig:tsne_limit} illustrates this convergence, showing how $\nu_n$ approaches $\nu$ as $n$ grows.
+We define the attention mechanism in the limit of infinitely many tokens as an operator acting on $\nu$.
+This measure-theoretic perspective was pioneered by \cite{Sander22} and extended to study Transformers as interacting particle systems \cite{Lu19,Geshkovski24,Geshkovski25,Castin25,Burger25,Bruno25,Zimin25,Chen25}.